Get notified of page updates

 The Indian Health Service (IHS) serves AIAN people in PRCDAs.
 IHS is a government-funded healthcare system that was created in 1955 as partial compensation to tribes for forcing them from their lands.
 However, the agency is consistently underfunded and understaffed.
 IHS facilities struggle to provide quality healthcare to AIANs, many of whom are uninsured and lack access to other health services.
 This affects cancer screening and care for AIANs and is likely responsible for the lower 5-year survival rate for many cancers in AIAN communities.

-AIAN people are less likely than white people to have up-to-date screenings for breast, colorectal and cervical cancer, especially if they use IHS services.
+AIAN people are less likely than white people to have up to date screenings for breast, colorectal and cervical cancer, especially if they use IHS services.
 Colorectal screening is particularly difficult to access because many IHS and other facilities caring for AIAN communities do not offer colonoscopies.
 Moreover, a health plan for AIAN people that covers services at non-IHS facilities (called the Purchased/Referred Care program) designates cancer screening as priority level II, meaning that screening can be denied if the plan’s funding is low.

 Programs such as Minnesota’s mobile and Intertribal Colorectal Cancer Council are helping decrease disparities in access to screening services for AIANs living in rural areas.